JeNeSuisPasDave/Selenium-and-TLS/helloworld-tls/README.md

 ## Prep for Chrome Selenium client

-Chrome uses the system's trusted root certificate store, so you'll need to have added the trusted root certifiate that signed the server's DV certificate in that store.
+Chrome uses the system's trusted root certificate store, so you'll need to have added the trusted root certificate that signed the server's DV certificate in that store.

 In this example, that was done when building the docker images used for the Selenium client nodes (specifically via `selenium-standalonechrome-tls`).